 Having accumulated experience with many different technologies over the years, we felt that, we could provide a better way.

 By the end of 2015, Bret Victor released an essay with the title: What Can a Technologist Do About Climate Change?
-It was the final push that we needed to create what is now Nextjournal: a new way to write, code, analyze, and share scientific results, all within an article.
+It was the final push that we needed to create what is now Nextjournal: a new way to write, code, analyze, and share scientific results, all within a notebook.

 We progressed from an exploration phase to a learning phase and we are now preparing Nextjournal for public launch.